Singapore Company Registration in 2023: Complete Guide

 - Depending on what your business does, you might need to apply for certain licenses.
 Get this done post-registration and pre-business kick-off.

-If you expect your annual turnover to be more than S$1 million, you'll need to register for Goods & Services Tax (GST).
+If you expect your annual turnover to exceed S$1 million, you must register for Goods & Services Tax (GST).
 If you're expecting less than that, you can skip this step.
-Remember, GST is the same as VAT in many countries.
+Remember, GST is the same as VAT in many other countries.

 Ongoing Formalities & Filing Requirements